Pratham21223/NoteDeck/README.md

 3. Token stored in `localStorage`
 4. Axios interceptor attaches token to every request
 5. Backend middleware verifies token
-6. Only authorized users can access notes
+6. Only authorized users can access notes and AI features

+---

+## 🤖 AI Generation Flow

+1. User enters a **note title**
+2. Clicks **“Generate with AI”**
+3. Frontend sends title to backend
+4. Backend securely calls **Hugging Face Chat Completion API**
+5. Generated content is returned and auto-filled into the note editor

 ---